AngelMunoz/SaturnSSE/README.md

 # Server Sent Events

-This sample combines SSE and FileWatcher to emulate a reload on change kind of a feature
+This sample combines SSE and FileWatcher to notify the client when a file has changed